HydroModPy/HydroModPy/docs/readthedocs/source/architecture/spatial_support/spatial-support-uml-diagrams.rst

 Support-Build Sequence Diagram
 ------------------------------

-Use this diagram to describe how the launcher builds and registers support objects during setup and data phases.
+Use this diagram to describe how the project facade builds and registers support objects during setup and data phases.

 .. uml:: diagrams/spatial_support_build_sequence.wsd